hrbrmstr/iptrie/README.md

 The following functions are implemented:

+  - `as_iptrie`: Convert a data frame to an IP trie
+  - `iptrie`: Efficiently Store and Query ‘IPv4’ Internet Addresses with Associated Data
   - `iptrie_create`: Create a new IPv4 Trie
   - `iptrie_destroy`: Destroy an IP trie
   - `iptrie_insert`: Insert a value for an IPv4 Address+CIDR combo into